gmc-code/PC-Python/docs/turtle/turtle_dots.rst

     | **centre_color** - the colour of the central dot; a colorstring or a numeric color tuple (r, g, b,)
     | **colors** - the colours of the surrounding dots; a list of 6 colorstring or a numeric color tuples (r, g, b,)

-| The code completion below completes the ``draw_dot_hexagon`` definition to draw 6 circles around a central circle, with all circles the same size.
+| The code completion below completes the ``draw_dot_centre_hexagon`` definition to draw 6 circles around a central circle, with all circles the same size.
 | The 6 circles have their centres in the shape of a hexagon.
 | Since 360/6 is 60 degrees, the turtle can locate the centres of each circle by starting from the central circles's centre each time and heading outwards at angles that change by 60 degrees each time.
 | This avoids using trig to calculate the centre of the circles, since ``dot_centre = t.pos()`` can be used instead.